phetsims/gas-properties/doc/model.md

 When a particle is added to the container:
 * Initial angle is randomly chosen from the dispersion range of the bicycle pump, which is `MATH.PI/2`.
-* Initial speed of particles is based on a desired amount of kinetic energy that would result in a desired temperature.
+* Initial speed is based on a desired amount of kinetic energy that would result in a desired temperature.
 By default, the current temperature of the container is used.
 If the container is empty (and thus has no temperarture) then 300K is used.
 On the _Energy_ screen, the user may optionally set this temperature.
 When multiple particles are added to the container simultaneously, this temperature is treated as a mean temperature,